 The 12 seeds were removed from the water medium after 6 days and then buried in a dry sandy anaerobic processing pit approximately 30 cm radius x 50 cm deep for two weeks.
 This pit was lined with Xanthorrhoea fronds somewhat resembling a bird’s nest (see Plate 26).
 These fronds would have helped to waterproof the food resource, protect it from sand contamination and create an anaerobic compartment for fermentation.
 This together with the water repellent sandy soils of the Swan Coastal Plains would have protected the fruit from external moisture and unseasonal rains.
 We surmise that depth of burial chamber (approximately an arm’s length, according to Grey 1840) was important for a number of reasons, including to create a relatively stable anaerobic environment and to protect against fruit-predation and spoilage by insects and burrowing animals.

 After two weeks burial in a Xanthorrhoea-lined pit the seeds were extracted and cleaned by hand to remove any sand or debris (see Plates 29 & 30).
 The sarcotestas had an earthy smell that soon dissipated after cleaning.
 Grey (1840: 20) records the Noongar term for ‘rubbing’ or ‘cleaning by rubbing’ as bur-ang-yu-yur-ung-ween which he notes ‘is usually applied to rubbing By-yu nuts.’
-After soaking, burying and cleaning the fermented fruit, as pictured below, were shiny, reddish-orange in colour and the sarcotestas were swollen and partially exposed at the hilum.
+After soaking, burying and cleaning, the fermented fruit were orange-reddish and shiny and the sarcotestas were swollen and partially exposed at the hilum (see below).
 The flesh was soft, spongy, rather oily and very easy to remove by hand from the sclerotesta using a thumb nail.
 The oil was a bright orange-red colour and had a mild, not unpleasant, odour.
 The processed fleshy sarcotesta was removed and frozen for later analysis by the Chem Centre WA (see Table 1).